scottcarr/scottcarr.github.com/_posts/2014-12-14-the-computer-science-mono-culture.md

 and my classmates were generally even greener than me.
 I've come to realize through informal conversations and learning about our Bridge Program that students are de facto considered to have programming experience in their very first 100-level CS class here at Purdue.
-My impression first year CS here is a trial-by-fire.
-I get a knot in my stomach when I try to image how 18 year old me would have handled it.
+My impression is first year CS here is a trial-by-fire, and a knot forms in my stomach when I try to image how 18 year old me would have handled it.

 There's nothing wrong with tough classes and I take pride in Purdue's reputation, but we should ask ourselves if this situation has occurred by design or chance.
-The idea that you need to have experience in your major before classes even begin is, as far as I know, unique to CS.
-We don't expect freshman dentistry students to have experience drilling cavities.
+The idea that students need to have experience in your major before classes even begin is, as far as I know, unique to CS.
+We don't expect freshman dentistry students to have drilled cavities.
 There exceptions in that departments are allowed to assume applicants have the background knowledge provided by the core high school curriculum.
 For instance, math departments might reasonably expect their applications to have taken Pre-Calculus.